Debunk 4 lies to Improve Your Money Mindset

 If you have a broke and victim mentality, then there is a good chance you will continue that cycle of thinking or behavior.
-People don’t just change on accident.
+People don’t just change by accident.
 It takes conscious effort to realize you are the only thing getting in your way of happiness.
-If fact, your attitude, and effort are the ONLY two things you CAN control.
+In fact, your attitude, and effort are the ONLY two things you CAN control.

 If you are waiting to have enough money in the bank before you can let yourself feel joy, then you are wasting precious hours in a life that is already short on time.
 The average lifespan is around 78 years!
 That’s it!
 You guys, happiness is never something to put off!
 You deserve it right now no matter how your finances look.

 Truth: I am happy now because I love myself.
-There are no external factors that can add too or take away from my internal peace and happiness.
+There are no external factors that can add to or take away from my internal peace and happiness.

 4 • Saving Money Isn’t Fun

 In the beginning, saving money might be difficult.
 Change can be a painful process.
 A process with sacrifices and saying NO to the things you want at the moment.